Minosity-VR/jitsi-roomnames-translation/README.md

 export GOOGLE_APPLICATION_CREDENTIALS='/path/to/the/json/key'
 ```

-You can modify the `translation.py` file and set the `test_number` (default -1) to the int value you want if you to execute a non-default behaviour (testing on a small set, comparing singlethreading ant multithreading times...)
+You can modify the `translation.py` file and set the `test_number` (default -1) to the int value you want if you want to execute a non-default behaviour (testing on a small set, comparing singlethreading ant multithreading execution times...)

 You still need to have the virtualenv activated to launch the following commands